cesarnml/99bottles/README.md

 > "DRYing out code inserts a level of indirection between the place that uses behavior and the place that defines it."

 > "There's a sweet spot that represents the perfect compromise between comprehension and changeability, and it's your job as a programmer to find it."

+- `Incomprehensibly Concise` solution's main sin is the use of nested ternaries which are the work of the devil

+- Nice burn:
+  - > "The code ... performs a neat trick.
+It manages to be concise to the point of incomprehensibility while simultaneously retaining loads of duplication."

+> "Nested conditionals make code harder for humans to parse; this style of coding raises costs without providing benefits."

+> "... if you want to achieve maximum confusion, you can interpolate duplicated logic _inside_ strings"

+> "a 'method' is defined on an object, and contains behavior."

+> "You 'send a message' to an object to invoke behavior."

+- `calling` a method implies knowledge of implementation. `sending a message` suggest willful ignorance of receiver implementation details

+Qualitative Code Quality Questions:

+- 1. How difficult was it to write?
+- 2. How hard is it to understand?
+- 3. How expensive will it be to change?

+> "The past ("was it") is a memory, the future ("will it be") is imaginary, but the present ("is it") is true right now."

+> "Brevity may be the soul of wit, but it quickly becomes tedious in code."

+- `Speculatively General`:

+  - > "You must resist being clever for its own sake."
+  - > "it is incumbent upon you to accept the _harder_ task and write simpler code."

+- `Concretely Abstract`

+> "Recognize ... that DRYing out code is not free.
+It adds a level of indirection, and layers of indirection make the _details_ of what's happening harder to understand."

+> "[When you name a] method after what it does right now ... you can never change that internal implementation without ruining the method name."

+> "You should name methods not after what they do, but after what they mean, what they represent in the context of your domain."

+- `Shameless Green`
+- Close to the solution that I implemented, except I added a level of abstraction at each line of the verse level